stanley-gu/qual/proposal.md

 ## Specific Aim 2:  **Build Quantitative Systems Model of Medial Arterial
 Calcification.**

-* Fit to ODE model
-* Quantify enzymes levels
-* Determine enzyme kinetics: Initial rate reaction assay by blocking enzyme activity with antibodies
-* Uncertainty Analysis
+A system of coupled differential equations will be used to mathematically model the kinetics of the arterial calcification system.
+The biomolecular interrogation techniques from Specific Aim 1 will be used experimentally fit parameters within the model.
+Enzyme surface expression levels and trafficking will be determined, as it is important from a modeling perspective to quantify the total available enzyme levels.
+Endogenous metabolite generation and degradation rates will be measured under full blockage of the pathway.
+The kinetics of each enzyme in the system will be measured in insolation by selectively blocking the activity of other enzymes in the pathway.
+Parameters will be fit through standard nonlinear regression techniques and the model will be built in steps through the incremental coupling of the system components.
+Once the full model has been established, uncertainty analysis will be performed to determine how uncertainty in the model parameters propagates to uncertainty in the model predictions.

 ## Specific Aim 3: **Investigate Potential Therapeutic Interventions for
-Treating NT5E *In Vitro* and *In Silico* Along with Extrapolating the Results for *In Vivo* Study in an Established Murine Model.**
+Treating CD73 Deficiency *In Vitro* and *In Silico* Along with Extrapolating the Results for *In Vivo* Study in an Established Murine Model.**

-* Use animal model: CD73 -/- mice.
-* Compare *in silico* and *in vivo* results when treated with: bisphosphonates ($PP_i$ analog), adenosine analogs, lansoprazole (inhibitor of TNAP), Dipyridamole (inhibits adenosine uptake)
+An *in vitro* and *in silico* disease model will be produced through antibody blocking of CD73 in cultured cells and removing the CD73 contribution in the mathematical model.
+Sensitivity and flux balance analysis will be used to determine which other parts of the network would be suitable therapeutic targets for restarting PPi/Pi balance.
+An animal model of disease, CD73 -/- mice, will be used to perform a test of principle for phosphate balance recovery.
+Potential therapies include, but is not limited to, bisphosphonates (a PPi analog), adenosine anaologes, lansoprazole (inhibitor of TNAP), and dipyridamole (adenosine signaling inhibitor).
+Therapy selection will be assisted by *in vitro* and model simulation results.

 # Background and Significance